Elizabeth Robbins Stone: Hotels

-In 1873, she bought the Blake House Hotel.
-The same year, she advertised her "National Hotel" in the "Handbook for Colorado" publication.
-In 1878, she renamed it "Metropolitan Hotel" and the following year it was taken over by B.S.
-Tedmon.

 The Blake House, located in the 200 block of Jefferson Street, was built by George G. Blake in 1870.
 It was a large frame building with two traditional front porches.
 In 1871, Harry Conly was the proprietor.
 The Blake House was one of the hotels which was torn down to make way for the Union Pacific Railroad.
+In 1873, Elizabeth bought the hotel.
+The same year, she advertised her "National Hotel" in the "Handbook for Colorado" publication.
+In 1878, she renamed it "Metropolitan Hotel" and the following year it was taken over by B.S.
+Tedmon.

-Grist Mill
+Grist mill

 In 1867 Stone developed a partnership with Henry Clay Peterson, the town's gunsmith; She provided the financing and initial ideas and Peterson oversaw the execution of the projects.
 The first was creation of a three-story grist mill, the town's tallest building, to meet the needs of the new wheat farms in the region.
 It was first flour mill built in Larimer County, second in the state of Colorado, and powered by the water of the Cache la Poudre River.
 It was built at the Old Fort site on the south side of the river with a 1 1/2 mile long millrace to supply water power.
 "Linden Mill" began production of flour in 1869 and its third floor was used for Masonic Lodge meetings beginning in 1870.
 At the end of 1873 both Peterson and Stone had sold their interests in the mill.

-The first mill in Colorado was operated by Andrew Douty near Boulder, southwest of Fort Collins; In 1867 he moved the mill to Old St. Louis, a previous settlement near Loveland.